 Note: The size of the bonus is unimportant if you have no idea of its clearing requirements.
 Always pay attention to bonus terms and conditions, and look for exceptions such as higher requirements for certain types of games (for example, online casinos usually require more wagering for table games because they have a lower house edge if you play with optimal strategy).
 Here's Wikipedia's article about bonus disputes.

-While some online casinos may come out with unconventional bonus offers, the most common forms of online casino bonuses are deposit match bonuses and no-deposit bonuses, such as the ones that can be found here.
+While some online casinos may come out with unconventional bonus offers, the most common forms of online casino bonuses are deposit match bonuses and no-deposit bonuses.
 In addition, many casinos have daily, weekly or monthly re-load bonuses that work the same way as deposit match bonuses but are for subsequent deposits.

 To explain what ”no-deposit” casino bonuses mean, they're popular for certain types of players because they're as close to free money as you can get in the online gambling world.
 Basically, an online casino will give you a certain (low) amount of money to play with without requiring you to make a deposit, hoping that you will become a depositor somewhere down the line.

 It's fun to take an advantage of no-deposit bonuses, but often they have strict wagering requirements when compared to standard deposit match bonuses and are therefore harder to clear (often impossible).
 An excellent resource for casino bonus promotions in particular is Beating Bonuses.

 It's a well-known fact that the best online gambling sites rarely have the best bonuses.
 The truth is, bonuses are a relatively small part of a gaming experience and most casino customers are looking to gamble, not clear bonuses.
 By offering good-but-not-great bonuses, online casinos attract the right audience (and keeps out bonus hunters).